 The next option is to save your spare change.

 For this, I like Qapital.

-Every time you spend money, Qapital will round up your purchase and save the spare change.
+Every time you spend, Qapital will round up your purchase and move the spare change into savings.

 You might not think this adds up, but you are wrong.